tartagli0/Bluray/README.md

 # Extract Movie from Blu-ray Disk
-[MakeMKV](https://www.makemkv.com) is able to extract titles from a Blu-ray disk via a GUI or through its command-line tool [makemkvcon](https://www.makemkv.com/developers/usage.txt).
+[MakeMKV](https://www.makemkv.com) is able to extract titles from a Blu-ray disk via GUI or through its command-line tool [makemkvcon](https://www.makemkv.com/developers/usage.txt).

 ## Show titles
 To command below displays information about */dev/sr0* (*disc:1*):